Quickstart

 command.

-With LocalStack ready, you are ready to run your first AWS application locally.
+With LocalStack ready, you can now run your first AWS application locally.
 Clone our sample application using Git on your local machine:

-The sample app illustrates a typical web application scenario with asynchronous request processing happening in the background, all running locally inside LocalStack.
+The sample app illustrates a typical web application scenario with asynchronous request processing happening in the background, all running on your machine, inside LocalStack.

 In this sample application: